dnsimple/dnsimple-support/content/articles/billing-settings.markdown

 </div>

 <info>
-You can only customize your billing email if you're subscribed to one of the following [plans](/articles/new-plans#newer-plans-some): Professional or Business.
+You can customize your billing email only if you're subscribed to one of the following [plans](https://dnsimple.com/pricing): Professional or Business.
 </info>